 Professor Blouin teaches taxation to undergraduate, MBA, and PhD students.
 She won Wharton’s 2010 MBA Teaching Commitment and Curricular Innovation Award and the 2014 Award for Teaching Excellence.
 She received her PhD in Accounting from the University of North Carolina- Chapel Hill and her BS from Indiana University – Bloomington.
 Prior to obtaining her PhD, Professor Blouin was a tax manager with Arthur Andersen LLP.

-Mr. Bernard has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-He also serves on the board of directors for the New York chapter of the Turnaround Management Association (TMA) and a member of the 2020 Membership Council of TMA Global.
+Richard has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
+He is also past president of the New York Chapter of the Turnaround Management Association (TMA) and a member of the 2020 Membership Council of TMA Global.

 Sandra Maria T. Parrado has 22 years of experience in providing Advisory and Forensic Services.
 She is a NY-based Forensics Partner with a focus on investigations of fraud and forensic accounting matters; anti-corruption matters; pre-merger due diligence related to fraud and corruption; anti-money laundering lookback investigations; as well as litigation support.